Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Navy Stats and Trends

-- This season, the Midshipmen have an ATS record of 3-0 in their three games as an underdog of 8 points or more.
+- In Navy's five games this season, it has three wins against the spread.

+- The Midshipmen are 3-0 ATS when underdogs by 8.5 points or more this year.

-- Navy's games this season have gone over the point total in 60% of its opportunities (three times in five games with a set point total).
+- Navy's games this season have eclipsed the over/under three times in five opportunities (60%).

-- The Midshipmen have turned the ball over three more times (6 total) than the Tigers have forced a turnover (3) this season.
+- This season the Midshipmen have turned the ball over six times, three more than the Tigers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.